masthbuddy/datasciencecoursera/README.md

 # datasciencecoursera
-This folder contains my work related to DataScience Specialisation in Coursera
+This repo contains my work related to DataScience Specialisation in Coursera